 - Have the knowledge to be an informed bystander and take appropriate action if necessary, i.e. as part of a research team, you should be aware of the ethical conduct within your lab and determine if it meets the scientific standards of the Institute.

 Important for Professional Development: For any internship or job opportunity, an understanding of ethics and responsible conduct are critical.
 You can demonstrate your understanding of the topic, based on the RECR training and your experiences, by relating it to the industry and role you are pursuing.

 - Once you take the CITI training, it will apply to any NSF-funded research you do as an undergraduate or graduate student at MIT and at many other educational and research universities.

 - CITI training applies to any NSF-funded research at MIT regardless of the discipline-specific module taken.
-The NSF wants its researchers to complete RCR training – the discipline is less important.
-For example, if you will be working on a NSF-funded Biomedical-related UROP and took the CITI Engineering RCR training, you are considered certified.
+The NSF wants its researchers to complete RECR training – the discipline is less important.
+For example, if you will be working on a NSF-funded Biomedical-related UROP and took the CITI Engineering RECR training, you are considered certified.

 The training is self-paced and takes between 4-8 hours.
 You can stop and restart at will.
 Most students who are required to take the training complete it within 3 weeks.

 Does MIT track my RECR training certification?